-Although infographics in PR have been leveraged by the industry for decades, their use in the last 10 years has increased exponentially.
-Last week’s post–Part 1: The Rise and Future–covered the growing relevance, purposes and future of infographics.
+Although infographics have been leveraged in PR and marketing for decades, their use in the last 10 years has increased exponentially.
+In the first post in our series – Part 1: The Rise and Future – we covered the relevance, purposes and future of infographics.
 This post offers guidance on how to make them stand out.

 The text content for the layout should be just as lean and direct.
 Wherever it is supported by visual content, phrases generally work better than sentences and every word awaiting the almighty canvas should be essential to the whole.
 Remember the Rule of 3 when reinforcing ideas with facts.
 Your success hinges on how long you can hold your audience’s attention and wordiness is the surest way to lose it.